KPCOFGS/GitHub_Check_Links/README.md

 ## Note
 - This script only checks for `https` links and relative paths
+- The script may take a while to clone the repository
+- Make sure to have sufficient storage space for the repo
 - This script may take a while when there are a lot of URLs to check
 - `--time-out` sets to 0 means no timeout
 - Due to the nature of the internet, the script may produce false positive results